UNCLASSIFIED (U)

 (4) Conduct of Consular Affairs—Activities included are overseas and domestic visa and American citizen services.
 Visa services involve the issuance, denial, and adjudication of immigrant and nonimmigrant visas; refugee processing; and visa fraud detection and investigation.
 American citizen services include the issuance of passports, emergency assistance to American citizens abroad, and passport fraud detection and investigation.

 (5) Professional Training and Development—Training and development of officers and employees of the Foreign Service and the Department, and officers and employees of other government agencies for whom training and instruction in the field of foreign relations is necessary.
 Orientation and language training for family members of officers and employees of the government in anticipation of the assignment abroad.
-Training and instruction is designed and structured by the Foreign Service Institute, pursuant to statutory requirements, and in response to stated needs of the Department and other agencies involved in the conduct of foreign affairs.
+Training and instruction are designed and structured by the Foreign Service Institute, pursuant to statutory requirements, and in response to stated needs of the Department and other agencies involved in the conduct of foreign affairs.

 (6) Communications Systems—Activities and programs include: